 How to survive Autumn in the Netherlands

-invest in a good umbrella and rain jacket and pants and keep them close to battle the terrible autumn rain.
-Like I said, the weather is ever-changing (if you’re ever caught in a rain storm, 9/10 times it’ll be over within 5 minutes), so while you might think that it will be a nice day in the morning, you’ll be blindsided by a drizzle-rain-wind storm in the afternoon.
+Invest in a good umbrella,rain jacket and pants and keep them close to battle the terrible autumn rain.
+Like I said, the weather is ever-changing (if you’re ever caught in a rainstorm, 9/10 times it’ll be over within 5 minutes), so while you might think that it will be a nice day in the morning, you’ll be blindsided by a drizzle-rain-wind storm in the afternoon.
 If you feel like you’re too cool for rain pants - accept you’ll be damp all day.
 But the rain isn’t all bad - as soon as you’re inside you can enjoy the sound of rain falling while watching movies (bad weather is always a good reason for a movie night).

-the lack of sunlight and the cloudy weather can restrict our daily dose of vitamin D. It’s important that you don’t get a deficiency in this as it can really impact how fit you feel.
-If there isn’t much sunlight around, make sure you get it another way, like by eating fatty fish like salmon, tuna or mackerel at least twice a week.
-You can also get vitamin D through mushrooms, eggs and any type of milk (cow, goat, soy, almond) or you can get some vitamin pills. - or you can just go on holiday for the winter months.
+The lack of sunlight and the cloudy weather can restrict our daily dose of vitamin D. It’s important that you don’t get a deficiency in this as it can really impact how fit you feel.
+If there isn’t much sunlight around, make sure you get it another way, such as eating fatty fish like salmon, tuna or mackerel at least twice a week.
+You can also get vitamin D through mushrooms, eggs and any type of milk (cow, goat, soy, almond) or you can get some vitamin pills.

-the colder months may demotivate you to keep in shape (completely understandable) but it's good to keep exercising because it will make you feel more fit and happy.
+The colder months may demotivate you to stay in shape (completely understandable) but it's good to keep exercising because it will make you feel more fit and happy.
 Try to find an indoor sport that you like so you don’t have to exercise outside anymore!
-I advise to follow a course at the ACLO like boxing or pilates.
+I advise following a course at the ACLO such as boxing or pilates.

-So if you’ve never experienced cold weather before, good luck with bundling up and try to make the most of it, because it isn’t all bad!
-Autumn is actually my favorite season (I own about 45 sweaters so I am very excited for this time of the year), but I just love complaining about the weather.
+So, if you’ve never experienced cold weather before, good luck with bundling up and try to make the most of it, because it isn’t all bad.